SoSrov/week-01-review/README.md

 * two
 # Question 3: how many and what parts are in an html document
 *There are three parts; line containing HTML, head, and body
+# Question 4: There are two ways to reference css in the header
+*Style by referencing the link, and by using an element